-You can provide the id of a category that will be automatically selected when adding new assets of this type.
-The user will be free to add other categories.
-If you select 'Only allow this category' then all assets of this type will automatically only be in the chosen category and users will not be able to edit the categories of the asset.
-Whenever a pre-existing asset of this type is edited, its categories will be changed to match the new default category.
+You can provide the id of a folder that will be automatically selected when adding new assets of this type.
+The user will be free to add other folders.
+If you select 'Only allow this folder' then all assets of this type will automatically only be in the chosen folder and users will not be able to edit the folder of the asset.
+Whenever a pre-existing asset of this type is edited, its folders will be changed to match the new default folder.
 You can do this immediately by ticking 'Update existing instances' which will require a re-index of the affected assets.

 Can create copies

 This option allows you to choose whether it will be possible to make copies of assets of this type.
-This will also require setting can-create-asset-copies to be set to true.
+This will also require setting can-create-asset-copies to be set to true via the Settings File.

 Can download children from parent page